HolakovskyJan/civetweb/docs/UserManual.md

     x.x.x.x/mask        limit speed for specified subnet
     uri_prefix_pattern  limit speed for given URIs

-The value is a floating-point number of bytes per second, optionally followed by a `k` or `m` character, meaning kilobytes and megabytes respectively.
+The value is a number of bytes per second, optionally followed by a `k` or `m` character, meaning kilobytes and megabytes respectively.
 A limit of 0 means unlimited rate.
 The last matching rule wins.
 Examples: